Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 It will replace 2 shadow and 1 regular fog shader files, 2 delirium fog files.

-* Automods -> PoeSmoother -> Check env, ot, epk, pet (top 4 boxes).
-Experimenta options are not stable.
-You are warned ;)
+* Automods -> PoeSmoother -> Check all stable options you may need

 * Press modify, wait